goncalo-oliveira/rest-client/README.md

 }
 ```

-If creating the client manually, an `HttpClient` instance needs to be passed through
+If you rather create a client instance manually, an `HttpClient` instance needs to be passed into the constructor

 ```csharp
 var httpClient = ...